tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 </div>

 The remaining temperatures are calculated for you.
 The script to loop over temperature, run sTDEP, and create the convergence plots is in the `scripts` directory if you want to run more temperatures or play with the settings.
 If you open the `run.sh` script you will see several parameters hard coded at the top for silicon.
-Try running more temepartures or changing the number of iterations.
+Try running more temperatures or changing the number of iterations.
 This script takes in the directory which must contain the `infile.ucposcar` and a list of temperatures to calculate.
 ```sh
 sh ../scripts/run.sh a5.40 400 600 800
 ```